eclipse-tractusx/traceability-foss/docs/arc42.md

 * List, view and publish manufactured parts based on BoM AsBuild
 * List, view and publish planned parts based on BoM AsPlanned
 * Filter and search functionality on part views
-* Show detailed information on manufactured parts from AAS description assets and Aspects
+* Show detailed information on manufactured parts from AAS description assets and aspects
-* Uses Submodels SerialPart, AssemblyPartRelationship and Batch
+* Uses submodels SerialPart, AssemblyPartRelationship and Batch
-* List and view Supplier parts (AssemblyPartRelationship) based on BoM AsBuild lifecycle
+* List and view supplier parts (AssemblyPartRelationship) based on BoM AsBuild lifecycle
 * View parts and parts relations in a visualized parts tree
 * Send and receive top-down notifications (quality investigations) along the supply chain
-* Compliance with Catena-X Guidelines
+* Compliance with Catena-X guidelines

 ## Quality goals